It is the unknown God that science is struggling with today: his name is Jesus of Nazareth.

 That is always the mark that the apostles looked for.
 Whenever they heard of other Christians they expected to hear that something had happened to them, that they had become a different kind of people, that they weren't going on, as many Christians attempt to do today, utterly unchanged in their attitudes or their outlooks.
 But to the first-century Christians, becoming a Christian meant a radical transformation, resulting from a revolutionary change of government.
 This was evident in these Colossian Christians.
 Now the apostle writes to them and thanks God for what he has heard about them.
 He comments upon their faith and then prays for them.
 This prayer is one of the most refreshing and delightful prayers in the New Testament (1:9-12):

-From the day we heard of it, we have not ceased to pray for you, asking that you may be filled with the knowledge of his will in all spiritual wisdom and understanding, to lead a life worthy of the lord, fully pleasing to him, hearing fruit In every good work and increasing in the knowledge of God.
+From the day we heard of it, we have not ceased to pray for you, asking that you may be filled with the knowledge of his will in all spiritual wisdom and understanding, to lead a life worthy of the lord, fully pleasing to him, bearing fruit In every good work and increasing in the knowledge of God.
 May you be strengthened with all power, according to his glorious might, for all endurance and patience with joy, giving thanks to the Father, who has qualified us to share In the inheritance of the saints in light.
 (Colossians 1:9-12 RSV)

 Beginning on that note then, he sets forth for them the source of all power in the Christian life -- Jesus Christ himself.